Camotoy/Camotoy/README.md

   - Render Minecraft Bedrock skins and capes with a Fabric mod, including custom geometry!
 - [GeyserSkinManager](https://github.com/Camotoy/GeyserSkinManager)
   - Plugin addon for Geyser plugin editions to allow skins to show to Java players.

+  And some older projects that I've given control to others...

 - [floodgate-skript](https://github.com/Camotoy/floodgate-skript)
   - Skript plugin for use with the [Skript](https://github.com/SkriptLang/Skript) scripting language and [Floodgate](https://github.com/GeyserMC/Floodgate/) Spigot plugin.
 - [GeyserPreventServerSwitch](https://github.com/Camotoy/GeyserPreventServerSwitch)